 After relaxing for two days at Khuvsgul Lake we will return to Murun town.
 Afterward, we take a local flight back to the capital.

-How to self-guide and visit the Dukha Tribes
+How to self-guide and visit the Tsaatan or Dukha Tribes

 There are a few ways you can visit the tribes on your own.